bfalloonutas/SpaceXData/README.md

     `python3 manage.py runserver`

-Comments
+# Comments

+## Assumptions about the data:

+Each payload has a corresponding launch.

-- In the get_spaceX_data command, payloads without an associated launch object are skipped and not add to the database.
+    In the get_spaceX_data command, payloads without an associated launch object are skipped and not added to the database.

-- This was done because it appears that Payload has a one-to-many relationship with Launch.
-Each payload requires a launch object.
-- Payloads with invalid or missing launch ids are ignored to ensure database integrity.
+    Payloads with invalid or missing launch ids are ignored to ensure database integrity.

+    Further discussion: in the JSON data, a payload’s launch attribute is a dictionary item (each payload has only one launch).
+Each payload has a launch id that appears valid but doesn’t match any existing launch id (confirmed by manually inspecting the JSON data and searching through Launch.objects).

+A crew member may fly on one or more flights.

+All launches from the API have already taken place.

+The data from the API will not be modified